EC1002 Eco Report (Summary)

 The EC1002 report counts the events and creates a driver score based on the number of events per 1000 km multiplied with the Points parameter.
 The parameters define the number of points each event generates, they are set in the report definition that includes the following settings.

-In the Score column, more points means the worst driving.
+In the Score column, more points mean the worst driving.

 - Name: name of the vehicle.